 As previously discussed, the required table has been provided.
-However, updates and revisions are needed, and a condition has been included in the Recommendation section of this report requiring this to be completed.
+However, updates and revisions are needed, and a condition has been included in this resolution requiring this to be completed.

 19. Prior to the approval of any residential building permits, a certification by a professional engineer with competency in acoustical analysis shall be placed on the building plans in the R-M Zone stating that building shells of structures have been designed to reduce interior noise level to 45 dBA or less.